 How to Calculate Home Equity

 Calculating home equity is straightforward.
 You’ll need to subtract your existing mortgage balance from your home’s current market value.
-For example, if your home is worth $300,000 and you owe $200,000 on your mortgage, you have $100,000 in home equity.
+For example, if your home is worth $300,000, and you owe $200,000 on your mortgage, you have $100,000 in home equity.
 The more mortgage payments you make and the more your home appreciates in value, the more equity you build.

 Some home equity loan lenders offer loans up to 85% of your home’s equity, depending on your credit score and other factors like your debt to income ratio.
 This percentage is known as the loan to value ratio (LTV).
-So, using the above example, if a lender offers a 80% LTV, you could potentially borrow up to $80,000.
+So, using the above example, if a lender offers an 80% LTV, you could potentially borrow up to $80,000.

 Risks and Benefits of Home Equity Loans

 Home equity loans offer several benefits, such as potentially lower interest rates compared to personal loans or credit cards, making them a viable option for big-ticket expenses like home improvements or debt consolidation.
-The interest on home equity loans may also be tax deductible if the funds are used to substantially improve your home, though you should consult a tax professional to understand your specific situation.
+The interest on home equity loans may also be tax-deductible if the funds are used to substantially improve your home, though you should consult a tax professional to understand your specific situation.

 However, there are also risks associated with home equity loans.
 Since your home serves as collateral, failure to make timely repayments could result in foreclosure.
 Also, as you’re essentially reducing the equity in your home, you might end up owing more than your home is worth if property values decline.